 We are currently believed to be in what were the early stages of the internet, with similar challenges around scalability, costs, and education, limiting the development of breakthrough applications and mass adoption.
 These internet challenges were resolved over time, therefore we should expect a similar progression in Blockchain.

 In 1996, major internet service AOL could not manage a high volume of Internet users and went down for nineteen hours.
-Gradually the average internet speed in the US went from 50Kbps in 1999 to 18.7Mbps of 2017.
+Gradually the average internet speed in the US went from 50Kbps in 1999 to 18.7Mbps in 2017.
 Similarly, in 2017 the Ethereum blockchain failed to sustain the spike of on-chain transactions caused by the famous blockchain game CryptoKitties and the platform suffered the most serious network clog to date.
-These failures are necessary for the development of the technology.
+These failures are necessary for the development of technology.
 Just like it was clear in 1996 that the internet had to face a scalability issue, it’s been evident for years now that blockchain also has to find ways to deal with the problem.
 Developers, programmers, experts, and academics are all working on the improvement of the system but there won’t be a definite solution, just like there wasn’t for the internet.